Frequently Asked Questions

 How do I book accommodation?

 A list of local hotels located in the close proximity to the conference venue will be provided in due course.
 Delegates will be required to liaise directly with their chosen accommodation provider to book it.
+We also highly recommend using Visit Madeira website as well as popular accommodation booking links such as booking.com and air bnb.

 Do I need to obtain travel insurance?